thomasvantuycom/gulp-prettier/README.md

 Consult the Prettier [options](https://prettier.io/docs/en/options.html).

+`editorconfig: true` can also be passed to enable [EditorConfig support](https://prettier.io/docs/en/api.html#prettierresolveconfigfilepath-options).

 ### prettier.check([options])

 Checks if your files have been formatted with Prettier and, if not, throws an error with a list of unformatted files.
 This is useful for running Prettier in CI scenarios.